astriaai/astria-docs/docs/use-cases/10-sdxl-training.md

 ## Training tips

-1. Default token for SDXL should be `ohwx` and will be set automatically if none is specified
+Default token for SDXL should be `ohwx` and will be set automatically if none is specified
-2. Training resolution is - make sure training images are at least 1024x1024px

 ## Inference tips